rbdannenberg/arco/doc/ugens.md

 work, it is imperative that the only consumer of samples is a `pv` unit generator.

-`/arco/pv/new id chans inp ratio fftsize hopsize points mode` - Create a phase vocoder unit generator with `chans` channels and input `inp`.
+`/arco/pv/new id chans input ratio fftsize hopsize points mode` - Create a phase vocoder unit generator with `chans` channels and input `input`.
 All channels use the same control parameters so processing is synchronous across all channels.
 Pitch is shifted by `ratio` (use a ratio greater than 1.0 to shift higher).
 The `fftsize` should be a power of 2.
 2048 is a good choice.
 The `hopsize` refers to the overlap